Dilschat/Lexical-analyzer/Readme.md

  ### How to run it
   1. For building this project you need to install [Maven](https://maven.apache.org/).
   2. For running it with sample code in input.txt just run build_and_run.sh
+  3. For running it using terminal use: `java -jar lexical-analyzer-1.0-SNAPSHOT-jar-with-dependencies.jar [list of resources]` \
+  For example: `java -jar lexical-analyzer-1.0-SNAPSHOT-jar-with-dependencies.jar in.txt`
-  3. Standalone function **getNextToken()** presented in class Tokenizer. and returns string that presents token in format described above.
+  4. Standalone function **getNextToken()** presented in class Tokenizer. and returns string that presents token in format described above.